cardillan/mindcode/doc/syntax/TOOLS-TESTING-TOOL.markdown

 # Number of tests to run in parallel
 threads: 24

-# Name of the section containing list of tests to execute
+# A name of the section containing the list of tests to execute
 # Several sections can be present in the config file, the active one is selected here
 #test-suite: single-source
 test-suite: all-sources

 # Where to put all the output files
 # When not set, test-specific output files will be generated in the directory containing the source file
-# Global output files (result.txt) will be generated in current directory.
+# Global output files (result.txt) will be generated in the current directory.
 output-path: .

 # 'true' to run all possible configurations for all tests, 'false' to run the given number of samples
 # (full tests would typically take many hours to complete)
 full-tests: false

-# Number of samples configured to run per test will be multiplied by this number
+# This number will multiply the number of samples configured to run per test
 # Allows to create a basic configuration that runs reasonably fast
 # and just increase the multiplier for longer, more comprehensive tests
 sample-multiplier: 1